ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely before 7am, then showers and thunderstorms likely between 7am and 10am, then a chance of
+         <h3>Today</h3>Showers and thunderstorms likely before 10am, then a chance of showers and thunderstorms.
+Some of the storms could produce
-         showers and thunderstorms.
-Some of the storms could produce heavy rain.
+         heavy rain.
 Mostly cloudy, with a high near 81.
 South southwest wind around 5 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">